mbabineau/loggly-cookbook/README.md

 --------------------
 Want to contribute?
 Great!
 Here's how:

-* Fork the GitHub repository (<https://github.com/EA2D/loggly-cookbook>)
+* Fork the GitHub repository (<https://github.com/mbabineau/loggly-cookbook>)
 * Apply your changes - bonus points for using a topic branch!
 * Send a pull request (see <http://help.github.com/pull-requests/>)

-We'll review, merge, and publish the changes!
-If you have any questions, email <ops@ea2d.com>.
+I'll review, merge, and publish the changes.
+If you have any questions, email <michael.babineau@gmail.com>.

 License